The so-called “fall of Aleppo” is the liberation of thousands of residents of east Aleppo from the grip of al-Qaeda and its imperial allies.

 69. On December 18, the United Nations Security Council unanimously adopted Resolution 2254, a plan calling for a ceasefire in Syria and the commencement of a Syrian-led political process facilitated by the UN to plan and hold national elections, adopt a new constitution and establish an inclusive, non-sectarian government of Syria.
 The resolution also called for talks to begin in January between the Syrian government and opposition parties and for the ceasefire to begin as soon as the parties to the talks had taken initial steps towards a political transition.

-Sources: here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here.
+Sources: here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here and here.

 70. In early February, the Syrian army--strengthened by Iranian and Hezbollah fighters and by Russian intelligence and air support—severed supply lines from Turkey to Salafist rebels occupying the eastern portion of Syria’s largest city, Aleppo.
 With this turn of events came a growing sense of crisis.
 Turkey’s armed forces and tanks massed on the Syrian border and its artillery began shelling targets inside Syria.
 Saudi Arabia announced a "final" decision to send ground troops into Syria to join the war.
 Western media headlined unsubstantiated reports of Russian jets destroying hospitals in Aleppo; Russian officials provided documentation that Aleppo hospitals were indeed being attacked from the air, but by US fighter jets.
 A car bomb in Turkey’s capitol, Ankara, killed 28 people.
 Tens of thousands of displaced Syrians massed on the northern border of Syria, seeking to escape the fighting north of Aleppo.
 In Greece, amid growing controversy in Europe over the burgeoning inflows, 70,000 refugees in overflowing encampments were blocked from moving north by transit restrictions and fences.